David Bardens: The David Bardens vs. Stefan Lanka lawsuit

-The court's ruling received global press attention in light of the present, heavy campaigning of anti-vaccination protesters on web forums and in books.
+The court's ruling received global press attention in light of the heavy campaigning of anti-vaccination protesters on web forums and in books.
 Bardens told the press weeks after the court's ruling that he could no longer appear as a public speaker without the protection of bodyguards.

-Lanka eventually challenged the judgment.
+Lanka eventually appealed the judgment.
 The case was re-evaluated at the Higher Regional Court (Oberlandesgericht) Stuttgart on 16 February 2016, where the original judgment was reversed.
 Six publications were submitted that collectively demonstrated the existence of measles virus and its diameter; however they failed to meet the contest requirements as set by Lanka who had stipulated that both details be covered in a single publication, something that would be unlikely to occur given the narrow focus of individual publications.
 Bardens commented on the case in an extensive interview on 5 May 2016 and announced his decision to appeal to Germany's Federal Court BGH.
 In December 2016, Bardens tried to get this ruling revised, but the court saw no reason to do so.